In this section

 - Fourteen percent of mothers with an atrioventricular canal defect give birth to a child with the disease.

 - Some studies have investigated a possible link between the use of retinoic acid (a medication used for the treatment of dermatologic problems such as acne and facial wrinkles) while pregnant and the development of atrioventricular canal in the fetus.

-Other chromosome abnormalities (in addition to Down syndrome) are linked to the development of atrioventricular canal.
+Other chromosome abnormalities (in addition to Down syndrome) are linked to the development of atrioventricular canal defect.
 Maternal age can have an effect on the prevalence of AV canal, which may be related to the increased probability of a woman giving birth to a child with Down syndrome as she gets older.

 If not treated, this heart defect can cause lung disease.
 When blood passes through both the ASD and VSD from the left side of the heart to the right side, then a larger volume of blood than normal must be handled by the right side of the heart.
 This extra blood then passes through the pulmonary artery into the lungs, causing higher pressure than normal in the blood vessels in the lungs.